noahehall/theBookOfNoah/0current/languages/nim/nim.md

 ### garbage collection

 - soft real-time garbage collector: allows you to specify the amount of time that should e spent collecting memory
+- value types: allocated on the stack
+- reference types: are allocated on the heap

 ### metaprogramming